YuhanLiu11/YuhanLiu11.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I'm a fourth-year PhD student in the Department of CS at University of Chicago, advised by Prof. Junchen Jiang and Prof. Shan Lu.
-My research interest is Systems/Software engineering for ML.
+My research interest is building efficient inference systems for LLMs.
 I received my B.S. in CS at University of Wisconsin-Madison, fortunate to be advised by Prof. Shivaram Venkataraman.

 **I'm currently working on the following open-source projects**: